 These three steps can be repeated through iterations as much as necessary.
 However, you need to keep your maximum time and budget in mind to be efficient.
 This fact holds true for large corporations and small startups alike.

 Lean Startup methodologies can apply to more than just private ventures.
 We recently used best practices from Lean Startup to help an important government client enable and encourage innovation across their organization.

 The final rising methodology we are going to cover off is the Scaled Agile Framework (SAFe) currently on its 5.0 release.
 With an innovative product, service, or process passing the early selection phases, its time to deliver on those early promises made to customers.
 Its go time.

 The Scaled Agile Framework (SAFe) by Scaled Agile has become the leading framework for enterprise agility.
 One main challenge is that as Agile has proliferated in use amongst teams, it is hard to scale up to the organizational or portfolio level.

 As a Bronze level partner, we help many clients through Scaled Agile consulting, connecting their Delivery Agility to their Organizational Agility.
 In a recent engagement within Financial Services, our client needed help in standardizing and optimizing Agile best practices.
 The client needed help in visualizing all concurrent development in one portfolio tool.
 We worked with them to scale agile practices up to the portfolio level with JIRA Portfolio and Scaled Agile training and coaching.

-As highlighted in our article 5 Myths About Innovation Management, the real challenge of innovation comes from choosing the ideas to turn into projects.
+The real challenge of innovation comes from choosing the ideas to turn into projects.
 All the creative problem-solving in the world doesn’t mean anything if there isn’t any follow-through.

 Here are 6 questions to ask yourself when embarking on your innovation program: